You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 4. Discover the Gola Su Gorropu

 Spargi is an island of pristine beaches off the coast of Sardinia.
-With its shimmering turquoise waters and rugged coastline, this is a paradise for nature lovers and adventure seekers alike.
-It is pretty much guaranteed to leave an indelible mark on anyone lucky enough to set foot on its pristine sands.
+With its shimmering turquoise waters and rugged coastline, this is paradise, as good as the Maldives.
+It is pretty much guaranteed to leave an indelible mark on you.
 Photos or videos can never convey the beauty of actually being there.
-For more about the island click here.
+For more about the island, click here.

 Maaike is a friend of ours who has shared some stunning photos with us over the years.
 These were taken this summer in Sardinia...